Articles on Objective Justification

 Thus we can reduce the controverted issue to the question: Does the Universal Atonement which is accepted by the Father and declared by the Spirit in the Gospel necessarily imply a universal forgiveness of the sins of the world?
 Put another way: What is the effect of the Universal Atonement as to the world?

 If one objects to the forgiveness of the world’s sins on the grounds that an unbeliever is being punished for sins that have already been forgiven, this has solved nothing, for the same problem remains for those who deny Objective Justification.
 Namely: If all the sins of the world were atoned for by the vicarious suffering and death of Christ, why then is the wrath of God still poured out upon the damned in hell?
 Why does God still find fault in man for his wickedness?
-If the punishment for their sins was already poured out on Christ, why does God’s wrath remain to be poured out upon them for all eternity?
+If the punishment for their sins was already poured out on Christ, why does God’s wrath remain on the children of disobedience?
 Thus even if one eliminates Objective Justification, the same conflict remains, which conflict can only be resolved by the doctrine of justification by faith alone.

 Therefore, if indeed Christ has, at the Cross, fully paid for the sins of the world, fully reconciled and redeemed all mankind, fully canceled the bond that was against us, nailing it to the Cross, and all this prior to faith, what possible conclusion can one make but that the sins of the world are forgiven?
 For when Christ declares from the Cross, “It is finished,” and when the Father raises Christ up from the dead, free of the world’s sin, free of its guilt, He likewise declares that the curse is ended, all debts are paid, all wrath against sin finished, and that nothing now stands between God and Man.
 In Christ the world is reconciled.
 In Christ the world is absolved.
 In Christ the world is forgiven.

-Thus to deny Objective Justication is to deny the effect of the Atonement.
-For if the sins of the world are imputed to Christ, atoned for by Christ, and taken away by Christ, and yet those same sins are not forgiven in Christ, then the Atonement failed to have any real effect, and sin remains.
+Thus to deny Objective Justification is to deny the effect of the Atonement.
+For if the sins of the world are imputed to Christ, atoned for by Christ, and taken away by Christ, and yet those same sins are not forgiven in Christ, then the Atonement failed to have any real effect, and the problem of sin remains unresolved.

 XI.
 Subjective Justification and the Means of Grace

-Far from justification being a singular point-in-time event, God is always justifying a man by faith in and through the means of grace.
-Such a justification is by no means progressive, but is always both continual and complete.
-The Gospel is justification, and whenever a man hears and believes this, whether at the beginning, middle, or end of his life, God is counting that man’s faith as righteousness, that is, justifying him.
+God is always justifying a man by faith in and through the means of grace.
+Justification is by no means progressive, but is always both continual and complete.
+The Gospel is always justification, and is always justifying, for whenever a man hears and believes this, whether at the beginning, middle, or end of his life in Christ, God is counting that man’s faith as righteousness, that is, justifying him.
+Thus a man does not look to that moment when he first believes as the proof that he is justified, but at God’s promise in the Gospel which continually justifies him.

 That justification is a continual action of God operating in the means of grace, even for the individual, is not some novel concept.
 Chemnitz writes: